jobrouter/typo3-process/Documentation/introduction.rst

 .. admonition:: Work In Progress

-   Currently, the TYPO3 JobRouter Process extension is in a development phase.
-   As it can be used already, the API is still subject to change.
+   Currently the TYPO3 JobRouter Process extension is in a beta phase.
+Although it can already be used, the API is still subject to changes.

 What does it do?